collabscore/documents/devdoc/annotations.md

 The target of an annotation is always a resource (or resource fragment).
 The body is either

- - a resource (or resource fragment),
+ - a resource or resource fragment ("Resource body" in the W3C model),
- - a simpled text ("Textual body")
+ - a simpled text ("Textual body" in the W3C model)

 ### Creator